About Safety and Infection Control Professional Development

 The Safety and Infection Control and Prevention course is designed to meet the needs of birth and lactation professionals who would like to develop their knowledge and skills, protect themselves and their clients, and practice in a way that meets hospital standards (Standard Precautions).
 CBI believes that understanding infection control and prevention is an essential skillset for all doulas, childbirth educators, and lactation professionals.

-In response to the COVID-19 pandemic, we are offering this course on a “pay what you can” basis until April 30th, 2020.
-Just enter the amount you would like to pay, up to a maximum of $65 (from May 1st, 2020, the course will be available for $85).
+In response to the COVID-19 pandemic, we are currently offering this course on a “pay what you can” basis.
+Just enter the amount you would like to pay, up to a maximum of $65 (the course is usually available for $85).
 Read CBI’s Statement on Doula Support During the COVID-19 Pandemic

 This is an online, self-directed course.
 After completing the required assignments (participation in two discussion forums, an online quiz with a 70% pass rate, and completion of an evaluation form) you will be able to download a certificate showing evidence of your course completion.
 As with all CBI courses, this course is accredited by the American Nurses Credentialing Center (ANCC) and provides 9.2 hours of CEU’s.
 CBI is the only birth and lactation professional training program accredited with distinction by the ANCC.